-This long, slow loss of a loved one is a painful, difficult time for those coping with their home care.
+This long, slow loss of a loved one is a painful, difficult time when you are also coping with their home care.

 They are still with you, they have the same smile, they may appear outwardly normal, but the ability to cope alone is gone and they become totally dependent.

-The worst time is when the loved one does not recognise their children or partner any more.
+The worst time is when your loved one does not recognise you or their children any more.
 It is a heart breaking time.
-Many family members find it too difficult, too upsetting to visit when this happens.
+Many family members find it too upsetting to visit when this happens.
 This can cause friction in families.
 It is another time to realise that people grieve in different ways.

 There is grief because the person you loved, the personality, has gone.
 Yet the person is still there.
-Friends and neighbours don’t realise that the family are grieving, there is not the same support as when someone dies.
+Friends and neighbours don’t realise that you and your family are grieving, there is not the same support as when someone dies.

 It helps to accept that although your loved one is still there, you are nevertheless suffering a bereavement and grieving for the loss of your partner.